-In February of 1998, Palisade and Mesa County entered into a Cooperative Planning Agreement to ensure orderly transitions or buffers in areas between the different communities, sometimes referred to as the "Buffer Zone".
+In February of 1998, Palisade and Mesa County entered into a Cooperative Planning Agreement to ensure orderly transitions or buffers in areas between the different communities.

 Specifically, the agreement states that neither Grand Junction nor Palisade will annex any territory or extend any municipal services that are not already present between the communities without the mutual consent of all parties.
 However, the municipalities are not allowed to extend any sanitary sewer line and recommend amendments to any sewer service area boundary without the consent of all parties.
 The agreement intends to work cooperatively on planning decisions to maintain the visual and physical buffers between the communities.
 Palisade fully supports the continuation of this agreement while still creating connections to the Clifton Sanitation District.